GustavoRodriguez160205/GustavoRodriguez160205/README.md

 ### 💬 About Me

-- 🚀 Backend developer focused on building efficient, scalable systems.
+- 🚀 I am a backend developer dedicated to building efficient and scalable systems.
-- 🔭 Currently diving deeper into **Node.js**, **Express**, **MongoDB**, and exploring **Data Science**.
+- 🤖 My passion lies in **Artificial Intelligence** and **Data Science**, constantly exploring new technologies and methodologies.
-- 🌍 Based in Argentina, I’m eager to collaborate with teams globally.
+- 🌍 Based in Argentina, I am eager to collaborate with global teams and share knowledge.
-- 📚 Passionate about learning new technologies and solving complex backend challenges.
+- 📚 I love tackling complex backend challenges and continuously learning to enhance my skills.

 ---